rhardie1/FlyerScanCT/README.md

 Test cases may be found on The Cancer Imaging Archive (TCIA) here: https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=1966254

-We tested and verified case LIDC-IDRI-0003 and included the output for reference here.
+We tested and verified case LIDC-IDRI-0003 and included the output for reference here (flyerscan_output_0003.json).
 Download the folder of .dcm files for this case and verify the output matches the one provided here.

 ## References
 1. Messay T, Hardie RC, Rogers SK.
 A new computationally efficient CAD system for pulmonary nodule detection in CT imagery.
 Med Image Anal.
 2010;14(3):390-406. doi:10.1016/j.media.2010.02.004 (https://doi.org/10.1016/j.media.2010.02.004)